jbeaurivage/edf-sw/README.md

-# `edf-sw`: A software EDF scheduler for Cortex-M devices
+# `edf-sw`: A NVIC-accelerated software EDF scheduler for Cortex-M devices

-Proof of concept EDF software scheduler.
+Proof of concept NVIC-accelerated EDF software scheduler.
 Provides an example based on the ATSAMD51J19 (Adafruit Metro M4).

 ## Requirements
 * `probe-rs`